Click here to listen to a reading of this blog:

 Something cool happened the other day.

-A dress I last put on in January, when I was at my worst point for disordered eating and body image issues, finally made its way out of my wardrobe again today and even out my house.
+A dress I last put on seven months ago, when I was at my worst point for disordered eating and body image issues, finally made its way out of my wardrobe again today and even out my house.

-It’s no shock that my weight fluctuates with the health conditions I have (such as Hashimoto’s and hypothyroidism), but after years of obsessively counting calories, convincing myself that I was only good enough when I kept shrinking myself smaller, I started to come to terms with being more accepting of my body.
+It’s no shock that my weight fluctuates with the health conditions I have (Hashimoto’s and hypothyroidism), but after years of obsessively counting calories, convincing myself that I was only good enough when I kept shrinking myself smaller, I started to come to terms with being more accepting of my body.
 After all, I only get one!

-When I wore this dress last in January, I poked at my wide hips, my waist that used to be smaller, my bigger thighs and stomach that used to be flatter, and told myself I was gross.
-All because society, those around us that usually mean no harm and the diet industry tells us that we should hate these parts of our body if they don’t fit a very specific and very unrealistic ‘image’.
-People comment on other peoples’ weight everyday.
-But this industry wants us to hate our bodies so they make money off us buying in to it.
+When I last wore this dress seven months ago, I poked at my wide hips, my waist that used to be smaller, my bigger thighs and stomach that used to be flatter, and told myself I was gross.
+All because society, those around us that usually mean no harm, as well as the diet industry, tells us that we should hate these parts of our body if they don’t fit a very specific and very unrealistic ‘image’.

 When life moves as fast as it does nowadays, and we struggle to fit everything in to each day, there is no room for such horrible thoughts and language towards yourself.
 And quite honestly, there’s no point wasting time and energy worrying about things that an industry have created to make us buy in to their idea that we need to keep changing ourselves and never be happy with who we are.
 Happiness doesn’t begin when you reach a ‘goal weight’ and neither does life.
 Life begins now.